COLLEGE FACILITIES

 The central area of the College, the Canteen and Administration blocks are linked by a roof providing students with a large undercover shelter with tables and chairs.
 The two quadrangles have been redeveloped in recent times to provide attractive, functional outdoor shaded areas, conducive to students mixing in a tranquil setting.
 The College Council has approved a policy aimed at regular cyclic maintenance of these valuable facilities.
 Further development of outdoor passive and active use areas is continuing.

-Our Resource centre underwent a major renovation in 2016.
-It is a communal space, with a large range of books, newspapers, information and research resources.
-It incorporates computerised borrowing, extensive audio/visual resources, computers, internet access, and photocopiers for student use.
-Students are able to use the quiet of the resource centre to their advantage during study periods if required.
+Our Resource Centre underwent a major renovation in 2016.
+It is a communal space, with a large range of resources.
+It incorporates break out rooms, tech support audio/visual resources, internet access, and photocopiers for student use.
+Students are able to use the resource centre to their advantage during study periods if required.

-The library is open from 8:30am until 4:00pm each day and students may use the library before school, during lunchtimes and after school, provided library staff are available to supervise.
+The LRC is open from 8:30am until 4:00pm each day and students may use the centre before school, during lunchtimes and after school, provided library staff are available to supervise.

 Computer Facilities